REDEFiNE

 REDEFiNE: REsilience Diversity landscapE Forest NEtwork

 The increasing frequency, intensity, and uncertainty of high-impact disturbance events due to global change are negatively impacting our ability to predict and manage forest growth and dynamics, therefore challenging the capacity to maintain ecological resilience and ecosystem services from forests worldwide.
 Forest ecosystems are complex adaptive systems, thus a multi-scale perspective and integrated landscape management approaches are needed to manage forests under increasing socio-ecological changes.
 One way to make forests more resilient to future threads is to increase functional diversity and redundancy at stand scale, and to optimize functional connectivity, centrality and modularity of forest patches in large fragmented landscapes.
 All this requires model-based evaluations of future landscape trajectories and a detailed analysis of the forested landscape as a functional complex network.
-This project aims at coupling simulation modelling with methods based on functional diversity and network analysis to determine strategic interventions at stand and landscape scale to maximize the resilience of the forests to known and unknown disturbances with the minimum effort.
+This project aimed at coupling simulation modelling with methods based on functional diversity and network analysis to determine strategic interventions at stand and landscape scale to maximize the resilience of the forests to known and unknown disturbances.

-We work with the spatially-explicit forest landscape model LANDIS-II with the physiologically-based extension PnET-Succession , upscaling biochemical processes (e.g., photosynthesis, transpiration) from stand (1 ha) to landscape scale (>1M ha).
-We model forest landscape and disturbance dynamics in southern Quebec, testing alternative forest management strategies to increase forest resilience to changing climate and disturbance regimes.
+We worked with the spatially-explicit forest landscape model LANDIS-II with the physiologically-based extension PnET-Succession , upscaling biochemical processes (e.g., photosynthesis, transpiration) from stand (1 ha) to landscape scale (>1M ha).
+We modelled forest landscape and disturbance dynamics in southern Quebec, testing alternative forest management strategies to increase forest resilience to changing climate and disturbance regimes.This project has been testing novel and innovative ways to implement resilience-based forest management for large forest landscapes that are typical of temperate ecosystems.

-The project follows three main research steps:
+The project followed three main research steps:

-1. to couple process-based models of stand- and landscape-scale of forest dynamics with functional diversity and network theory;
+- to couple process-based models of stand- and landscape-scale of forest dynamics with functional diversity and network theory;

-2. to evaluate multi-scale forest management options to maintain and increase resilience under scenarios of climate and global change;
+- to evaluate multi-scale forest management options to maintain and increase resilience under scenarios of climate and global change;

-3. to determine threshold levels of functional diversity and functional connectivity below which the overall resilience of a landscape is threatened under combinations of natural disturbances.
+- to determine threshold levels of functional diversity and functional connectivity below which the overall resilience of a landscape is threatened under combinations of natural disturbances.

 Partners and collaborators

-• Nuria Aquiluè Université du Québec à Montréal UQAM and Forest Sciences and Technology Centre of Catalonia CTFC, Solsona, Spain
+- Nuria Aquiluè Université du Québec à Montréal UQAM and Forest Sciences and Technology Centre of Catalonia CTFC, Solsona, Spain

-• Matthew Duveneck New England Conservatory’s liberal arts & Harvard Forest, Petersham MA
+- Matthew Duveneck New England Conservatory’s liberal arts & Harvard Forest, Petersham MA

-• Marie Joseè Fortin University of Toronto
+- Marie Joseè Fortin University of Toronto

-• Peter Osborne McGill Univerisity, Montreal
+- Peter Osborne McGill Univerisity, Montreal

 Key publications